MarkoMuc/hpc-exercises/README.md

 # HPC Exercises

-This are HPC Exercises that are part the undergraduate HPC course at Faculty of Computer and Information Science Ljubljana.
+This are HPC Exercises that are part of the undergraduate HPC course at Faculty of Computer and Information Science Ljubljana.

 ## Note